cedarbaum/bear.el/README.md

 ## Introduction

-Bear.el allows you to browse and open notes you have written in Bear.
-It is built on top of `markdown-mode` while also providing some additional syntax highlighting for Bear's flavor of markdown (e.g., backlinks to other notes).
-There is some experiemental support for creating and updating note content, but this is turned off by default for safety (more details below).
+This package allows you to browse and open notes you have written in [Bear](https://bear.app/).
+It is built on top of `markdown-mode` while also providing some additional syntax highlighting for Bear's flavor of markdown (e.g., backlinks and tags).
+There is some experiemental support for creating and updating note content, but this is turned off by default for safety (more details [here](#creating-and-updating-notes)).

 ## Installation